-The final evaluation report must be submitted to USDA within at least three months following the evaluation field work and before the project closes (before the project end date).
+The final evaluation report must be submitted to USDA for review and approval within 90 days following the evaluation fieldwork and before the project closes (before the project end date).
 The final project evaluation will be made public as described below.